gcallah/BookReviews/coyne_hall.md

 goods he is stealing and surrender, many people will approve of that use of coercion.)

-The extortionist makes what otherwise would've been his victims best choice significantly more costly with his threat of violence if that is chosen.

-A government intervention will result in those affected getting on the whole less of what they immediately wanted.
-But sometimes, that is exactly the rule of state should fulfill: to check our worst nature's tendency to prioritize immediate wants over sustainability.

-We can define coercion philosophically, as a situation in which one party comes to the other not with the intention to interact peacefully to some extent or another, but to use a threat of violence to constrain the other's choice environment .

-As a result, we can see that the victim is not purely a victim, but still has choices to make.
+As a result, we can see that the victim is not purely a victim, but still has a choice to make.
 If the mafia comes around and demands a monthly payment from my pizza business, I could decide to pay up.
-But I could also decide to try to defend myself against Any attempt on their part to make good on their threat.
+But I could also decide to try to defend myself against any attempt on their part to make good on their threat.
 In fact, a friend of mine responded to a mafia attempt at extortion by upping the anti, and threatening to kill the person who had come to extort him.